 ESH403 - Senior Health and Human Development: Curriculum Study

-*Offered in Cloud (online) mode in alternate years: 2016, 2018 and offered in campus mode at Burwood (Melbourne) every year.
+*Offered in Cloud (online) mode in alternate years: 2018, 2020 and offered in campus mode at Burwood (Melbourne) and Waurn Ponds (Geelong) every year

 Cloud (online): Learning experiences are via CloudDeakin*

 The study of Health and Human Development is based on the premise that health and human development needs to be promoted at an individual level, and within group and community settings at national and international levels, to maximise global development potential.
-This underpins the structure of the four units of Health and Human Development.
-The study looks at physical, social, emotional and intellectual development beginning with the individual and progressing to the family, community and an international perspective.
-It acknowledges that health and human development is influenced by biological, social and behavioral determinants and the physical environment.
-The study also promotes the understanding that nutrition plays a major role in influencing both health, health status and human development.
-Health and Human Development at the VCE level focuses on factors that promote wellbeing of individuals, family and communities.
+This unit covers physical, social, intellectual and emotional aspects of health and development beginning with the individual and progressing to the family, community and an international perspective.

-Assessment 1: Resource Exposé activity, 50%, (2000 words equivalent).
-Students select a Unit of Study and research four different types of resources and demonstrate (via a 12 minute presentation and critical analysis) how these can be incorporated into teaching and learning of the selected “key knowledge” and “key skills”.
-A written summary is also submitted.
+Resource Exposé activity, 2000 words equivalent: Students select a Unit of Study and research four different types of resources and demonstrate (via a 12 minute presentation and critical analysis) how these can be incorporated into teaching and learning of the selected “key knowledge” and “key skills”.
+A written summary is also submitted, 50%

-Assessment 2: Teaching Unit Group activity (2-4 people).
-As a group students are to develop and document in detail, a unit of work that addresses selected “key knowledge” and “key skills” from the study design.
-The unit is to demonstrate sequential teaching of the content knowledge students needs to acquire to gain an understanding of the selected key knowledge.
-Each group will discuss their unit of work via a digital audio recording (2000 words equivalent per group member).
+Teaching Unit Group activity (2-4 people) 2000 words equivalent per group member: As a group students are to develop and document in detail, a unit of work that addresses selected “key knowledge” and “key skills” from the study design.
+The unit is to demonstrate sequential teaching of the content knowledge students need to acquire to gain an understanding of the selected key knowledge.
+Each group will discuss their unit of work via a digital audio recording, 50%

 Unit Fee Information